Ward Gauderis

 Pleinlaan 9, 1050 Brussels, Belgium

 Hello!
-I’m an FWO PhD Fellow in Brussels, supervised by Prof. Geraint Wiggins, studying compositionality as a mathematical foundation for deep learning.
+I’m an FWO PhD Fellow in Brussels studying compositionality as a mathematical foundation for deep learning.
 I use tensor networks and category theory to study neural representations as induced by the computations encoded in a model’s weight structure.

 Rather than reading tea leaves in activation space, I treat the model’s weights as a formal compositional system, so emergent behaviour becomes a direct function of its algebraic wiring.
 This enables a divide-and-conquer approach that naturally links local mechanisms to global properties.